BristolTopGroup/theta/readme-update.txt

 from June 2010 to trunk:
 ------------------------
+* for flat_distribution, the 'fix-sample-value' setting must be supplied for parameters with an infinite range, so far thi setting was optional.
+  This ensures there is a "default" for each parameter (these defaults have widespread use for bootstrapping the model, as starting point for minimizaiton, MCMC, etc.)
 * the command line of theta changed: the name of the "main" setting cannot be specifiec any more, it is always "main".
   On the other hand, it is possible to specify more than one configuration file at once.
 In this case, they will be executed sequentially almost as if one would call theta for each of them.